ara3d/revit-background-processor/README.md

 # Acknowledgement

 This work is sponsored by HOK.
-Special thanks to Greg Schleussner.
+Special thanks to Greg Schleusner.